SameerAlSahab/HP-Elitebook-1030-G2-X360-Hackingtosh-EFI/README.md

 - 3.5 mm Headphone Jack [As i use USB C Headphone]

 # How to Install
-Use Gen SMBIOS to generate UUID , SMBIOS , ROM [MacBookPro14,1]
+Use Gen SMBIOS to generate UUID , SMBIOS , ROM [MacBookPro14,1] on EFI config.plist Use 16gb or up USB Drive to boot and install MacOS Normally [Make sure to format disk with APFS GUID Partition]

 # BIOS Settings
 - TPM Disable